amfry/robot_localization/README.md

 ### Implementation

 For the 2nd mini-project for Introduction to Computational Robotics, we designed a particle filter to solve a robot locailzation challenge.
 Given a map, our goal was to locate the robot using lidar, odometery, and preexisting map data.
-Our final implementation of the particle filter shows clear convergence and further tuning of variance and particle distribution we belief the partilce filter could be improved.
+Our final implementation of the particle filter shows clear convergence and with further tuning of variance and particle distribution we belief the partilce filter could be improved.

 ![](documentation/convergence.gif)